bit4bit/phrelatorio/README.md

 # phrelatorio

-build reports using opendocument editor.
+build reports using opendocument editor (like libreoffice/abiwork/gnumeric).

 see **examples** for how to build reports.